Free trade agreements

 Why stronger India-US trade is important for geopolitics

-As China’s economic preeminence and its geopolitical ambitions are growing in Asia Pacific, an economically robust India and a stable and strong India-United States economic relationship are of increasing geo-economic importance for the balance of power in the APAC region.
+As China’s economic preeminence and its geopolitical ambitions are growing in Asia Pacific, an economically robust India and stable and strong India US trade are of increasing geo-economic importance for the balance of power in the APAC region.

 This article argues that an India-US trade agreement would accelerate trade growth between the two economies, with positive spillover effects for the Indian economy.